 As the name suggests, a paper wallet consists of a piece of paper on which the public and private keys of a cryptocurrency address are physically printed out.
 These keys are often displayed as QR codes, along with their respective alphanumeric strings.

-After a paper wallet is generated, its owner can receive cryptocurrency transactions by sharing their public address with others.
+After a paper wallet is generated, its owner can receive cryptocurrency transactions by sharing their address with others.
 Transactions can be made by either manually inputting the keys or by scanning the QR codes with a smartphone.

 Some paper wallet providers give users the option to generate new addresses and keys while being offline.
 To do so, users are required to download the wallet generator as an HTML file and execute it while being disconnected from the Internet.